sfomuseum/ios-label-whisperer/README.md

     }
 ```

+### Once scanned

-* The accession numbers that were able to be extracted from the text derived from the photograph are then displayed in a separate table view.
+The accession numbers that were able to be extracted from the text derived from the photograph are then displayed in a separate table view.

-* That's it so far.
+This table view offers the following contextual actions, depending on how the selected institution's definition file is configured.

+* Save the selected accession number to a local "collection".
+This is available for all institutions.
+* Open the selected accession number's corresponding web page.
+This depends on the selected institution's definition file having a `object_url` property.
+* Open the selected accession number's corresponding IIIF manifest to show a "zoomable" image of the object.
+This depends on the selected institution's definition file having a `iiif_manifest` property.

 ## Next steps